 Those new to the platform also have access to a full tutorial on IG’s trading platform.
 Plus, you have the option to set up a demo account, which allows you to familiarise yourself without risking any real money.
 When you’re ready, you can create your live account and start trading immediately.

-Because IG offers so many different investment types on its trading platform, the fee structure isn’t as straightforward as what’s offered by a robo-investor or an ultra-low-cost platform like DEGIRO.
+Because IG offers so many different investment types on its trading platform, the fee structure isn’t as straightforward as what’s offered by a robo advisor app or an ultra-low-cost platform like DEGIRO.

 IG promises low fees that help won’t stifle your growing wealth.
 However, it’s fee structure differs by product, so let’s break them down into ISA vs. SIPP.